solvedDev/Item-Generator/README.md

 				"add_families": [ "example_family" ]
 			}
 		}
-	]
+	],
+	"force_component_reset": {
+		"minecraft:health": {
+			"value": 20,
+			"max": 20
 		}
+	}
+}
 ```
-Within the project object, one defines a prefix for the whole project.
+Within the ```project``` object, one defines a prefix for the whole project.
 One can find this prefix in front of all component groups and events.
 The project name doesn't really matter at the moment.

 After the project definition, one defines the items.
 1. ```name``` = The name of the item